 White light meditation is a popular little practice.
 You can use it almost anywhere to lift your mood.
 If you’ve got a few moments free throughout the day, I highly recommend learning this practice to fill some of them with.

 Visualization meditations have a prominent place in most of the world’s contemplative traditions.
-Many religious teachers have realised the effectiveness of using “thought-objects” as a means of achieving deeper experiences.
+Many religious teachers have realized the effectiveness of using “thought-objects” as a means of achieving deeper experiences.

 - Enhances feelings of bodily well-being.